 The IRS profiles companies by their business structure.
 In some cases, being a sole proprietor can triple your chances of being audited.
 To illustrate, a sole proprietor that made $200k in 2015 had a 2.9% chance of being audited.
 A small corporation with the same income has a 0.8% chance of being audited.
 (Source)

 Avoid the temptation of inflating deductions and expenses when preparing your tax return.
 The IRS uses automatic systems to spot taxpayers who overstate charitable contributions, pad business expenses or claim for tax credits they don’t qualify for, such as the Child Tax Credit or the Earned Income Tax Credit.

-If you’re caught, you will be audited and face penalties of 20% the disallowed amount; $5,000 if the IRS determines you filed a “frivolous tax return”; and 75% of the amount owed if you underpaid taxes because of tax fraud.
+If you’re caught, you will be audited and face penalties of 20% the disallowed amount.
+The penalty is $5,000 if the IRS determines you filed a “frivolous tax return.”
+And 75% of the amount owed if you underpaid taxes because of tax fraud.

 Plan to Pay Lower Taxes

 Do you want to keep your taxes to a bare minimum?
 Hire a tax professional to guarantee you are taking advantage of all the tax deductions and credits you qualify for.

 Here are five tax-advantaged ways to reduce your tax liability, and they are available from most employers:

 - Flexible Spending Account (FSA) saves pre-tax dollars from each paycheck for your own or your dependents’ health care expenses.
 However, beware that you lose it if you don’t spend it, so plan wisely

 - Dependent Care Account allows you to save pre-tax dollars from each paycheck to pay for child or disabled spouse care